The Bishop’s Lent Appeal

 “I invite you to be Jesus’ hands and feet in offering assistance through the Archbishop’s Together in Unity Appeal.
 Thank you.”

 The initiative will work to provide income support, facilities for basic hygiene, equipment to slow the spread of the virus and food security.

 Speaking of the pandemic, Archbishop Justin said:

 “The pandemic has hurt families, communities and nations across the world in so many ways.
 In our Communion, there is not one province, diocese or parish that is untouched by the pandemic.
 The body of Christ is hurting.
 We know that some parts of the body are more hurt than others.
 And they need our help.”

 The fund has already allocated over £180,000 to support churches in areas of need across the Communion as part of a special COVID-specific grant cycle.

 - In Maridi, South Sudan, over two hundred pastors and lay readers were provided food relief, church leaders were trained in virus prevention, and bicycles and hand microphones were provided for five pastors to carry virus prevention messages into remote areas.

 - In Bangladesh, in the midst of job losses and economic pressures from lockdown, hundreds of vulnerable families, from both church and wider communities, have received support to enable them to buy food and daily necessities.

 - Online – visit our JustGiving page to donate online

-- By Cheque – Cheques should be made payable to NDBF Ltd, marked clearly on the back of the cheque ‘Lent Appeal 2020.
-Please send the cheque together with a completed Gift Aid declaration (if applicable, and can be downloaded below), to: Lent Appeal 2020, Diocesan House, 109 Dereham Road, Easton NR9 5ES
+- By Cheque – Cheques should be made payable to NDBF Ltd, marked clearly on the back of the cheque ‘Lent Appeal 2021.
+Please send the cheque together with a completed Gift Aid declaration (if applicable), to: Lent Appeal 2021, Diocesan House, 109 Dereham Road, Easton NR9 5ES